qrzn23/min/wip/confessions/content.md

 Guillarmod's overtures had been intended merely to give them time to strike.
 “Cet animal est trés m‚cant: quand on l'attaque il se défend.”
 I hit back and cut Guillarmod publicly on the twenty-sixth.
 On the twenty seventh I received the following amazing letter.

-27.IX.05
+> 27.IX.05
-Lord Boleskne,
+> Lord Boleskine,
+>

-Vos procédés financiers puent l'escroc à plein nez & font honneur à la noblesse irlandaise.
+> Vos procédés financiers puent l'escroc à plein nez & font honneur à la noblesse irlandaise.
+>

-Faire signer un papier par lequel je déclare ne plus rien réclamer alors que vous savez pertinemment que j'oublie plusieurs dépenses est un acte aussi honnête que l'hospitalité écossaise (haggis).
+> Faire signer un papier par lequel je déclare ne plus rien réclamer alors que vous savez pertinemment que j'oublie plusieurs dépenses est un acte aussi honnête que l'hospitalité écossaise (haggis).
+>

-Je comprends maintenant les raisons qui vous font rechercher les endroits reculés & inhabités; vous craignez trop de rencontrer de vos dupes, filou que vous êtes.
+> Je comprends maintenant les raisons qui vous font rechercher les endroits reculés & inhabités; vous craignez trop de rencontrer de vos dupes, filou que vous êtes.
+>

-Je conserve précieusement le reçdu de 300 Rs que vous venez d'envoyer à Reymond & si demain à 10 h. du matin je n'ai pas reçu un chèque de cette somme, je dépose avec une plainte en escroquerie un exemplaire des Snowdrops où vous préféreriez ne pas le voir.
+> Je conserve précieusement le reçdu de 300 Rs que vous venez d'envoyer à Reymond & si demain à 10 h. du matin je n'ai pas reçu un chèque de cette somme, je dépose avec une plainte en escroquerie un exemplaire des Snowdrops où vous préféreriez ne pas le voir.
+>

-— J.J.G.
+> — J.J.G.

 I took it at once to a lawyer who warned him that by the Indian penal code he was rendering himself liable to a long term in prison.
 I realized that the man was simply insane with remorse and did not press the charge.
 On the contrary despite the agreement of the twentieth, I agreed to pay him a small sum for certain items which had been overlooked.
 I went down to Calcutta on the twenty-eighth, and a week later accepted an invitation from the Maharaja of Moharbhanj to shoot big game in his province.

 I was very sad at heart about the death of my friends, but with regard to the mountain I was in excellent spirits.
 I had demonstrated beyond doubt the existence of an easy way up.
 I was sure of being able to establish a main camp within striking distance of the summit, and I had familiarized myself with all the vagaries of the weather and the snow.
 Cut short as the expedition had been, at its first leap, the actual attainment had not been insignificant.
 We had reached a height of approximately twenty-five thousand feet, and found life at that altitude as enjoyable and work as easy as anywhere else.
 I had written a detailed proposal to Eckenstein, suggesting that we should tackle the mountain in 1906 — but no foreigners!

-[« back to toc]

-unicursal hexagram

-The Advent of the Aeon of Horus
-Chapter 53.
+### Chapter 53.

 I had been so concentrated on Kangchenjunga that the other facts of my life had not glittered perceptibly.
 They had kept up with me, but I hardly knew it.
 They were now to shine, the bushel of Kangchenjunga having been rudely removed.

 My instinct against The Book of the Law had apparently had its way.
 It was as if the events of eighteen months before had never taken place.
 I was going on with Magick on the old lines, without any particular aqmbition, but quietly exercising the powers already obtained.
 For instance, I had established regular communications with Soror F. (Soror Fidelis — Mrs. Elaine Simpson).
 We had long interviews, visiting each other alternately.
 I was a little better than she was, but her body was quite material enough to impress all the senses.